tenxsoydev/vim-markdown-checkswitch/README.md

 # vim-markdown-checkswitch

-Slim checkbox status switcher for Markdown list items.
+Slim checkbox status switcher for Markdown list items.<br> Serves as a good little addition for me to [preservim/vim-markdown](https://github.com/preservim/vim-markdown).

+The cursor position stays unaffected while switching the checkbox status via shortcuts.
+Which was a small problem I have experienced with another plugin for this purpose.

 ## Preview